percona/pxb-docs/docs/xtrabackup-option-reference.md

 Usage: `--safe-slave-backup-timeout=SECONDS`

-How many seconds the `--safe-slave-backup` option waits for the `Slave_open_temp_tables` to become zero.
+How many seconds the `--safe-slave-backup` option waits for the `Replica_open_temp_tables` to become zero.
 The default value is 300 seconds.

 ### secure-auth